Rajeshpenupothu/employee-management-system/README.md

 ### Schema Design

-Worker, Site, AttendanceLog, and OvertimeEntry were separated into dedicated entities to maintain clear domain boundaries and support future scalability.
+Worker, Site, AttendanceLog, and OvertimeEntry were modeled as separate entities to maintain clear domain boundaries and improve maintainability.

 ### Redis Caching

-Redis was used for active worker tracking to reduce database reads and support near real-time workforce monitoring.
+Redis was used specifically for active worker tracking because attendance status is frequently queried and benefits from low-latency access.

-### Overtime Calculation
+### Overtime Processing

-Overtime is automatically generated during clock-out processing to ensure data consistency and eliminate manual entry errors.
+Overtime is automatically generated during clock-out processing to ensure consistency between attendance records and overtime entries.

 ### PostgreSQL Migration

-Supabase PostgreSQL was selected to demonstrate cloud-hosted database integration and migration capability.
+Supabase PostgreSQL was selected to demonstrate migration from MySQL to a cloud-hosted relational database.

 ---

-## What I Would Improve With More Time
+## Future Improvements

 * JWT Authentication
 * Role-Based Access Control
 * Docker Deployment
 * CI/CD Pipeline
+* Automated Integration Tests
-* Frontend Dashboard
+* Reporting Dashboard
 * Audit Logging
-* Automated Testing Suite

 ---